Etanercept Side Effects

 Applies to etanercept: subcutaneous powder for solution, subcutaneous solution

-Check with your doctor immediately if any of the following side effects occur while taking etanercept:More common
+You should check with your doctor immediately if any of these side effects occur when taking etanercept:More common

 - sore throat